JackDanger/twilio_contactable/README.markdown

       # Defaults to the name on the left (minus the '_column' at the end)
     end

+Phone number formatting
+---

+Whatever is stored in the sms_phone_number_column will be subject to normalized formatting:

+  user = User.create :sms_phone_number => '(206) 555-1234'
+  user.sms_phone_number # => 2065551234

+If you want to preserve the format of the number exactly as the user entered it you'll want to save it in a different attribute.

 Confirming Phone Number And Sending Messages
 ====